NikKowPHP/social-brain/TASKS.md

-# Project Tasks

-- [x] Address the flaw that the protagonist's learning curve is too perfect by introducing more of "The Messy Middle" into her journey.
-- [x] Weave the "Shadow Conductor" and "Vulnerability/Success Hangover" concepts into the core narrative to better utilize them.
-- [x] Improve pacing by integrating "Interlude" and check-in chapters (8.5, 12.5, 17.5, 20) into the main narrative.
+- [x] Address the 'Perfect Conductor' Syndrome & The Messiness of Failure
+- [x] Elevate and reframe the 'Social Immune System' response
+- [x] Address potential for momentum loss in Part I by adding a 'Quick Start' and framing observation as a tool